 - Physical evidence from the vehicles and any property involved

 - Copies of the police accident report

-Our Indianapolis Firm Can Help Spinal Cord Injury Victims Like You!
+Our Indianapolis Spinal Injury Lawyers Help Victims Like You!

 When you are suffering from a spinal cord injury, you need a compassionate yet aggressive personal injury lawyer who cares about you and will fight for your rights.
 Let the Poynter & Bucheri Law Office protect you and your family and get you the compensation you need and deserve to recover and move on with your life as comfortably as possible.
 Contact our PBAR legal team by calling 1-800-265-9881 or 317-780-8000 to schedule a free consultation with an Indianapolis spinal cord injury lawyer.